Zika virus is no longer a public health emergency of international concern. That's because it's here to stay.

 2. What kind of mosquito carries Zika, and why is it spreading?

-If you’ve heard of yellow fever and Asian tiger mosquitoes, you’re probably aware of the bad rap
+If you’ve heard of yellow fever and Asian tiger mosquitoes, you’re probably aware of the bad rap these crawlies have when it comes to spreading disease.
+Zika is a first-class passenger aboard Aedes species mosquitoes, which inhabit tropical, subtropical and temperate climates.

 According to the CDC, these bad girls are also responsible for spreading dengue, chikungunya, West Nile virus and yellow fever.
 You read that right: Only female mosquitoes feed on blood, while the males only drink plant nectar, according to the New York Times.
-Unlike vampires, these mosquitoes feel their most potent thirst during the
+Unlike vampires, these mosquitoes feel their most potent thirst during the daytime, but can also bite at night.

 Zika spreads mainly via mosquito bites.
 It can also be spread through sex without a barrier and blood transfusions.